How to connect headphones to your TV

 Even if you've succeeded in improving your TV's sound, there are times when you want to keep the audio to yourself.
 Maybe you're watching late at night and don't want to disturb the neighbours; perhaps the baby's napping in the corner and will rouse at the merest hint of Bargain Hunt; or your family is gathered for a special occasion and they don't share your passion for Baldur's Gate 3.
-They're a particularly good solution when space or other device installation is an issue, and if you have sensitive neighbours or thin walls.
+Headphones are a particularly good solution when space or other device installation is an issue, and if you have sensitive neighbours or thin walls.

 How to connect wireless headphones to a TV